thomaswmorris/weathergen/README.md

 ## Usage

-After importing the package, simply pass a site and an array of times to the ```generate``` function:
+After importing the package, simply pass a site and an array of times to the ```generate``` function.
+To simulate weather for the Chajnantor Plateau between June 1st and September 1st at a resolution of a minute, for example, we would write

 ```
 import numpy as np